Hello, Rejection

 It was, as Eric had identified several months earlier, a very touchy subject.

-That summer, we hit a two month long wall of negativity.
+That summer, we hit a two month wall of negativity.
 “It’s a good idea, but it’s not for us.
-We won’t ever support our residents listing on Airbnb.”
+We will never support our residents listing on Airbnb.”

 To be honest, in the whole ApartmentJet saga, this may have been the most formative period.
 We could’ve given up.
 We could have gone back to the CRM idea.
 We could've returned to consulting work.